 |6.
 It is more expensive.||6.
 It is less expensive.|

-The Detailed Comparison on Pungo 125 vs Tsunami 125
+The Detailed Comparison of Pungo 125 vs Tsunami 125

 The same manufacturer, Wilderness Systems, makes this kayak.
 The kayaks are very similar in all aspects except for a few dimensions and their kayak weight.

 The kayaks are both kayaks made for family or recreational purposes.
-These weight capacity.
-Pungo kayak is 8 inches longer than Tsunami kayak, with 130 lbs more load capacity, making it more suitable for large people or participating in heavy-duty kayaking activities.
+These weight capacities.
+The Pungo kayak is 8 inches longer than the Tsunami kayak, with 130 lbs more load capacity, making it more suitable for large people or participating in heavy-duty kayaking activities.

-However, kayakers under the weight of 230 pounds should not try to kayak over a kayak with a load capacity of 250 pounds or risk losing control and stability to their kayaks.
+However, kayakers under the weight of 230 pounds should not try to kayak over a kayak with a load capacity of 250 pounds or risk losing control and stability of their kayaks.

 Kayakers who kayak in the sea often choose to have kayaks that have more length because it gives them a more stable kayak when kayaking in waves.

-Tsunami kayak has a higher kayak weight of about 44 pounds, while Pungo kayak only weighs 40 pounds.
+A tsunami kayak has a higher kayak weight of about 44 pounds, while a Pungo kayak only weighs 40 pounds.

-Pungo kayak is a more expensive kayak, with a higher kayak price in kayaking stores.
-The difference in kayak prices is about $200, making Pungo kayak cost around $50 more than Tsunami kayak.
+The Pungo kayak is a more expensive kayak, with a higher kayak price in kayaking stores.
+The difference in kayak prices is about $200, making the Pungo kayak cost around $50 more than the Tsunami kayak.